exercism/python/exercises/concept/guidos-gorgeous-lasagna/.docs/introduction.md

 # Assigning the function call to a variable and printing
-# the variable will also show None.
+# The variable will also show None.
 >>> sum_without_return = add_two_numbers(5, 6)
 >>> print(sum_without_return)
 None